4-4-2 Reading Challenge

 Although this is a test project, over 200 libraries, marking more than half the estate in Scotland, will be involved, across 11 of Scotland’s thirty-two local authorities.
 The project could be extended to cover the whole country if the initiative is a winner.

-Funding for the 4-4-2 Reading Challenge has been generously provided by the SPFL.
-In turn, the SPFL Trust and Scottish Book Trust launched a partnership to deliver an initial three-month campaign.
+Funding for the 4-4-2 Reading Challenge has been generously provided by the SPFL, allowing for a partnership between the SPFL Trust, Scottish Book Trust and the Scottish Libraries Information Council.

 WHY IS READING SO IMPORTANT?

 Reading and writing are the most important factors in reducing the attainment gap, improve mental health issues such as anxiety, depression and dementia, and influence people’s work, relationships and the economy.

 Inequality and Literacy

 - Children from deprived backgrounds often do not go on to higher education and are likely to earn less over the course of their lives

 - By the age of three, children from the most prosperous households have heard 30 million more words spoken throughout their lifetime than children from impoverished households (Source: The Thirty Million Word Gap by Betty Hart And Todd R. Risley)

 - When they are five, the vocabulary of children from low-income households is typically more than a year behind those from high-income backgrounds (Source: Joseph Rowntree Foundation: Closing the Attainment Gap In Scottish Education Report)